 The HRRL beamline was aligned using a laser beam as shown in Figure 2.3.
-The gun of the HRRL was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed through the cavity.
+The HRRL electron gun was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed through the cavity.
 Mirrors were mounted onto holders with horizontal and vertical adjustments.
-The laser was first adjust with two mirrors on the laser table and focused using two focusing lenses.
-Two mirrors, one in the experimental side and one at on the linac side, reflected the laser beam through the center of the linac.
+The laser was first adjusted with two mirrors on the laser table and focused using two focusing lenses.
+Two mirrors, one on the experimental side and one on the linac side, reflected the laser beam through the center of the linac.